 The same idea applies to medical sciences.
 Fundamental (theoretical) research discovers the basic principles of how the human body works.
 And translational research develops practical therapies and health-care solutions from these basic laws.
 Thus translational research bridges the gap between theory and practice.
 Very often fundamental and translational research are done by the same teams of researchers, since both aspects reinforce each other.

 Patient care in these fields is done in the nearby University Hospital of Antwerp (in Dutch: Universitair Ziekenhuis Antwerpen, UZA), in which our professors, doctors, and researchers are active too.
 See the Links on each individual research page for more info on patient care in these fields.
-See: www.uza.be (link opens in new window)
+Or see www.uza.be (link opens in new window)